 In some instances, we may also need to collect Information at the initial stage of an enquiry if it is directly relevant to the advice being sought.
 For our internal business purposes, we retain and safely store the Information that is provided to us at the pre-client stage as this enables us to respond more efficiently and to inform such persons of our other legal services or developments that may be of interest to them at a later stage.

-We also collect the Information provided to us by our clients who have commenced instructing us to act in their matter.
-We collect all Information that is necessary to effectively conduct legal matters.
+We also collect the Information provided to us by our clients who have commenced instructing us to act in their case.
+We collect all Information that is necessary to effectively conduct legal cases.
 Such Information is stored on our computer systems and within paper based files as appropriate.

 Method of Collection